South Carolina Teacher's Loan Program

 To be eligible for the program, you must:

 - Complete an application and sign a promissory note.

 - Be a citizen or permanent resident of the United States.

 - Be a resident of South Carolina.

 - Be enrolled in and making satisfactory academic progress at an accredited institution on at least a half-time basis.

 - Be enrolled in a program of teacher education or have expressed an intent to enroll in such a program.

 - Entering freshmen must rank in the top 40% of their high school graduating class and have an SAT or ACT score equal to or greater than the South Carolina average for the year of high school graduation.

-- Enrolled undergraduate students, including enrolled freshmen (2nd term of freshman year), must have a cumulative grade point average of at least 2.75 on a 4.0 scale and must have taken and passed the Praxis I Exam.
-Students with an SAT score of 1100 or greater (1650 or greater for exams taken on or after March 1, 2005) or an ACT score of 24 or greater are exempt from the Praxis I requirement.
+- Enrolled undergraduate students, including enrolled freshmen (2nd term of freshman year), must have a cumulative grade point average of at least 2.75 on a 4.0 scale and must have taken and passed the Praxis I (Praxis Core after 06/30/14).
+Students with a SAT score of 1100 or greater (1650 for 3-part exams taken on or after March 1, 2005) or an ACT score of 24 or greater are exempt from the Praxis requirement.

 - Entering graduate students must have at least a 2.75 grade point average on a 4.0 scale.